FLESTM/STM32H7RSWorkShop-Benefit_of_NeoChrom_Demo/README.md

   - connect STM32H7S78-DK CN7 to your PC
   - launch `Program and Run to Target`
     ![Compile and run](./img/compile_and_download.gif)
-  - Result on the target
+  - Result on the target.
+Much more fluid on target than on this gif capture !
     ![Check the result](./img/demo_result.gif)